How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 Add Logo or Watermark

-You will overlay your brand logo on the QR code, usually in the center.
+You can overlay your brand logo or watermark on the QR code, typically in the center.
+This not only adds a professional touch but also makes your QR codes instantly recognizable.

 Generate Short Alias URLs